 #3 Stretching, Exercise, and Meditation

 These are all ways to reduce pain in the body and to control stress.
 Numerous studies have been released that reveal the benefits of daily exercise.
 Controlled stretches, such as Pilates, are particularly beneficial when it comes to strengthening the body as well as releasing stress.
 Plus, meditating on positive things can help with sleep problems, and lack of sleep is a common migraine trigger.

-#4 Upper Cervical Chiropractic Care
+#4 Upper Cervical Chiropractic Care for Migraines

-If you have tried chiropractic for migraines and were not impressed, it is important to note that upper cervical chiropractic is a subspecialty that takes a completely different approach from general chiropractic.
+It is important to note that upper cervical chiropractic is a subspecialty that takes a completely different approach from general chiropractic.
 In what ways?

 - Gentleness – Low force corrections are used, so there is none of the popping or cracking that is associated with general chiropractic.

 - Safety – As a result, this is a family-oriented form of care that can help infants, the very elderly, and everyone in between.

 - Frequency – As adjustments hold, appointments can be made further and further apart.